 As a result, the judge who will decide the child custody issues becomes concerned he or she will not receive important information that may influence the judge’s decision in the child custody case.
 That is where the Best Interest Attorney comes in.

-Specifically, a judge will consider appointing a Best Interest Attorney in hotly contested child custody cases when it appears neither parent is focusing on what is in their child’s best interests.
+Specifically, a judge will consider appointing a Best Interest Attorney in Arizona for hotly contested child custody cases when it appears neither parent is focusing on what is in their child’s best interests.

 What are the Best Interest Attorney’s Responsibilities